 - a) Comparative information has not been restated.
 The differences in the carrying amounts of financial assets resulting from the adoption of IFRS 16 are recognized in retained earnings as at 1 July 2019.
-Accordingly, the information presented for fiscal year 2019 does not reflect the requirements of IFRS 16 and therefore is not comparable to the information presented for fiscal year 2020 under IFRS 16. - b) The following adjustments were made at the date of initial application. - The right-of-use assets of \$105.7m were recognized and presented within Premises, equipment and other assets on the consolidated statement of financial position. - The lease liabilities of \$107m were recognized and presented within Financing on the consolidated statement of financial position. - The net effect of these adjustments had been recognized as a loss of \$1.7m in retained earnings.
+Accordingly, the information presented for fiscal year 2019 does not reflect the requirements of IFRS 16 and therefore is not comparable to the information presented for fiscal year 2020 under IFRS 16. - b) The following adjustments were made at the date of initial application. - The right-of-use assets of \$106.3m were recognized and presented within Premises, equipment and other assets on the consolidated statement of financial position. - The lease liabilities of \$108m were recognized and presented within Financing on the consolidated statement of financial position. - The net effect of these adjustments had been recognized as a loss of \$1.7m in retained earnings. - c) New accounting policies with respect to right-of-use assets and lease liabilities (as summarized below) have been adopted and applied from the date of initial application of IFRS 16. - The Group determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any period covered by an option to terminate the lease, if it is reasonably certain not to be exercised. - The Group recognizes right-of-use assets at the commencement date of the lease.
+Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
+The recognized right-of-use assets are depreciated on a straight-line basis over the lease term.